Biodiesel has had a transformative impact on our economy—renewing tax incentives could keep the momentum going.

 - The 10¢/gallon small agri-biodiesel producer credit.

-Acterra is closely monitoring the story–follow us on Twitter for updates and developments on this and other biodiesel news.
+Acterra is closely monitoring the story–Contact us for updates and developments on this and other biodiesel news.